henkpb/micl/components/slider/README.md

 This will initialize any Slider component, including those that will be added to the DOM later on.

-### Demo
+### Live Demo
-A live example of the [Slider component](https://henkpb.github.io/micl/slider.html) is available for you to interact with.
+A live example of the [Slider component](https://henkpb.github.io/micl/slider.html) is available to interact with.

 ## Variants
 Sliders come in **five different sizes**: extra small (`xs`), small (`s`), medium (`m`), large (`l`), and extra large (`xl`).
 To set a specific size, append the appropriate postfix to the `micl-slider` CSS class name: